thothom/thothom.com/docs/overview/repositories.md

 Always try to make queries by primary keys, otherwise the queries will be **extremely** unperformative.

-**Obs:** This is a limitation from the databases, not from Cosmos, ok? :wink:
+**Obs:** This is a limitation from the databases, not from Symbiosis, ok? :wink:

 :::